shannonkam/shannonkam.github.io/essays/ui-frameworks.md

     <img width="280px" img class="img-fluid" src="../img/ui-frameworks/pikachu.png">
 </div>

 Raw HTML and CSS are very limited in what it can accomplish.
 It takes a lot of time and effort to create a decent looking website without a UI framework.
-Below are two websites: one only uses HTML and CSS, the other uses Bootstrap 5.
+Below are two websites: one only uses HTML and CSS, the other utilizes Bootstrap 5.

 ### Website 1: HTML + CSS
 <div class="text-center p-4">
     <img width="650px" img class="img-fluid" src="../img/ui-frameworks/HTML+CSS.png">
 </div>
 This website only uses HTML and CSS.
-HTML allows you to add content and the structure of that content.
-It includes text, links, and photos.
+HTML allows you to add content (e.g. text, links, and photos) and modify the structure of that content.
 CSS lets you style and layout the webpage.
 It encompasses fonts, colors, sizes, and spacing.
-Overall, the design of this website isn’t pretty.
-Only the middle column changes with the window size, the outer columns remain the same.
+Overall, the design of this website isn’t great.
+Only the middle column changes with the window size, the outer columns remain the same width.

 ### Website 2: Bootstrap 5
 <div class="text-center p-4">
     <img width="650px" img class="img-fluid" src="../img/ui-frameworks/Bootstrap.png">
 </div>
 This website uses Bootstrap 5.
-In addition to looking better and including a navbar, it also helps simplify the HTML code and offers better performance using few lines of code.
+In addition to looking better and including a navbar, it also helps simplify the HTML code and offers better performance using fewer lines of code.
 Overall, the design of this website is much nicer than Website 1.
 In addition, all the columns on this website adjust with the window size, so no one column is wider than another.

 ## Recreating BoxLunch.com
 <div class="text-center p-4">
     <img width="700px" img class="img-fluid" src="../img/ui-frameworks/replica-site.png">
 </div>
 This is a mock website of [BoxLunch.com](https://www.boxlunch.com/) that I created using Bootstrap 5.
 While designing the website, I ran into quite a few problems, such as creating search bars, aligning text, and sizing icons.
 It was hard to remember which classes did what, so I had to keep clicking through tabs of documentation.
-However, Bootstrap made my life so much easier and allowed me to make my website fairly similar to the original.
+Despite this, Bootstrap made my life so much easier and allowed me to make my website fairly similar to the original.
 This website was created after only a few days of exposure to Bootstrap 5.
 Overall, I see many benefits for using Bootstrap 5.
 It allows developers to create beautiful and responsive websites, while also being user-friendly.